Driving licence in Lebanon: Foreign officials and diplomats

-In a rare exception, the Republic of Lebanon issues driver's licences to foreign officials and diplomats.
-These driver's licences are equivalent to a regularly issued licence.
+In rare exceptions, Lebanon issues driving licences to foreign officials and diplomats.

 Drivers licensing laws

-The minimum age to obtain a restricted driver's licence in the Republic of Lebanon is 18 years.
-However, drivers under 18 are usually required to attend a comprehensive driver's education program either at their high school or a professional driving school and take a certain number of behind the wheel lessons with a certified driving instructor before applying for a licence.
+To obtain a restricted driving licence, one must be 18 or older.
+Drivers under 18 are usually required to attend a comprehensive driver's education program either at their high school or a professional driving school and take a certain number of behind-the-wheel lessons with a certified driving instructor before applying for a licence.

-According to law, the minimum age to operate a commercial vehicle is 21, as a result the minimum age to apply for an unrestricted commercial driver's licence is 21.

-Driving a school bus also requires a CDL, however the minimum age to drive a school bus is typically higher, usually 25.
+Driving a school bus also requires a CDL.
+However, the minimum age to drive a school bus is typically higher, usually 25.
 Professional drivers who are aged 18–20 typically cannot be licensed to drive tractor trailers, hazardous materials, or school buses.

 Use as identification and proof of age

-Driver's licences issued in the Republic of Lebanon has a number or alphanumeric code issued by the issuing city's Department of Motor Vehicles (or equivalent), usually show a photograph of the bearer, as well as a copy of his or her signature, the address of his or her primary residence, the type or class of licence, restrictions and/or endorsements (if any), the physical characteristics of the bearer (such as height, weight, hair colour, and eye colour), and birth date.
-No two driver's licence numbers issued are alike.
-To be compliant with international standards, the orientation of a driver's licence for persons under the age of 18 is vertical while a driver's licence for those over the age of 18 is horizontal.
-Since the driver's licence is often used as proof of a person's age, the difference in orientation makes it easy to determine that a person is legally allowed to purchase or consume alcohol (the drinking age in the Republic of Lebanon is 18).
+Driving licences issued in Lebanon have a unique number or alphanumeric code issued by the issuing city's Department of Motor Vehicles (or equivalent), usually show a photograph of the bearer, as well as a copy of his or her signature, the address of his or her primary residence, the type or class of licence, restrictions and/or endorsements (if any), the physical characteristics of the bearer (such as height, weight, hair colour, and eye colour), and birthdate.
+To be compliant with international standards, the orientation of a driving licence for persons under the age of 18 is vertical, while a driving licence for those 18 or older is horizontal.
+Since the driving licence is often used as proof of a person's age, the difference in orientation makes it easier to determine if a person is legally allowed to purchase or consume alcohol (Lebanon's legal drinking age is 18).